Working with the Shell¶

 This is where some helper functions come in handy.
 Keep in mind however that these functions are not only there for interactive shell usage, but also for unit testing and other situations that require a faked request context.

-Generally it’s recommended that you read the The Request Context chapter of the documentation first.
+Generally it’s recommended that you read The Request Context first.

 Command Line Interface¶